Skip to content

 Insurance coverage for CKDVariable (off-label)Usually covered

-Monthly cost (list)~$900–$1,349Lower (generics available)
+Monthly cost (list)~$900โ€“$1,349Lower (generics available)

-About 850 million people have CKD — and most don't know it
+About 850 million people have CKD โ€” and most don't know it

 Chronic kidney disease affects roughly 850 million people globally.
-In the United States, about 37 million adults—around 15% of the adult population—have CKD.
-The majority don't know.
-Kidney disease is famously silent until it's not: eGFR can decline for years with no symptoms, and by the time people feel sick, the damage is substantial.
+In the United States, about 37 million adults โ€” around 15% of the adult population โ€” have CKD.
+Most of them have no idea.
+Kidney disease is famously quiet until it isn't: eGFR can slide for years with zero symptoms, and by the time people feel sick, the damage is already deep.

-For context: starting dialysis changes your life in ways that are hard to overstate.
-Three to four sessions per week, each lasting three to five hours.
-Strict fluid and dietary restrictions.
-A significant increase in cardiovascular mortality.
-Average life expectancy on dialysis in the US is 5–10 years.
-The goal is always to delay or avoid it.
-A 24% reduction in the events leading there is not a footnote.
+It helps to picture what dialysis actually is.
+Three to four sessions a week, each one running three to five hours.
+A chair, a needle in your fistula arm, a hum from the machine, and a TV bracketed to the wall playing daytime cable.
+Strict fluid and dietary limits.
+A sharp jump in cardiovascular mortality.
+Average life expectancy on dialysis in the US runs 5โ€“10 years.
+The whole point of treatment is to delay it, or skip it.
+A 24% reduction in the events that lead there is not a footnote.

-The realistic picture — no approval yet, cost barriers are real
+The realistic picture โ€” no approval yet, cost barriers are real

-There's no sugarcoating this part: as of May 2026, no GLP-1 medication has FDA approval for chronic kidney disease.
+No sugarcoating this part.
+As of May 2026, no GLP-1 medication has FDA approval for chronic kidney disease.
 Not semaglutide, not tirzepatide, not any of them.
-The FLOW data is Phase 3 and it's published in the NEJM—that's the quality of evidence that typically supports an FDA filing—but Novo Nordisk hasn't received a CKD indication yet.
+The FLOW data is Phase 3 and published in the NEJM โ€” the caliber of evidence that usually backs an FDA filing โ€” but Novo Nordisk hasn't landed a CKD indication yet.

-What that means practically: if you and your doctor decide semaglutide makes sense for your kidneys, it's off-label prescribing.
-Your doctor can absolutely do this—it's legal, and physicians prescribe off-label constantly—but your insurance coverage situation gets complicated.
+In practice, here's what that means.
+If you and your doctor decide semaglutide makes sense for your kidneys, you're in off-label territory.
+Your doctor can absolutely do this โ€” it's legal, and physicians prescribe off-label constantly โ€” but the insurance side gets messy fast.

-On the cost side: Ozempic lists at roughly $900–$1,000 per month without insurance.
-Wegovy is around $1,349.
-Without coverage, that's the number.
-Medicare has been expanding GLP-1 coverage for cardiovascular and obesity indications—changes taking effect in mid-2026—but CKD is not yet in that expansion.
+On cost: Ozempic lists at roughly $900โ€“$1,000 a month without insurance.
+Wegovy runs around $1,349.
+With no coverage, that's the number staring back at you.
+Medicare has been widening GLP-1 coverage for cardiovascular and obesity indications โ€” changes taking effect in mid-2026 โ€” but CKD isn't part of that expansion yet.

 If you're waiting for full FDA approval before bringing this up with your doctor, you might wait years.
 The data is out there now.
 Showing your nephrologist or endocrinologist the FLOW trial and asking "does this apply to me?" is a reasonable thing to do at your next appointment.

-What to check before starting — the practical list
+What to check before starting โ€” the practical list

 eGFR (estimated glomerular filtration rate): This is your kidney function score.
-FLOW enrolled people with eGFR 25–75.
-If your eGFR is below 15, you're in kidney failure territory, and the prescribing conversation is different.
+FLOW enrolled people with eGFR 25โ€“75.
+If yours is below 15, you're in kidney failure territory, and the prescribing conversation changes shape entirely.
 If it's above 60, your CKD is early-stage and the urgency may be lower.
-The key number is where you are on the slope—how fast is your eGFR declining year over year?
+The number that really matters is where you sit on the slope โ€” how fast is your eGFR dropping year over year?

 Current CKD medications: Are you already on an SGLT2 inhibitor (Farxiga, Jardiance)?
 An ACE inhibitor or ARB for blood pressure?
 Your nephrologist will want to see the full picture before adding a GLP-1.